 14. I’ve noticed rust inside of my gas fireplace – is this normal?

 Water vapor is a by-product of gas combustion.
 Most of it will evaporate.
 But, if some remains this can cause rust to develop.
 If you find rust, you can sand off the rust and paint with a heat-resistant paint.
 If left unchecked, your gas fireplace can rust through.
 This is unsafe since carbon monoxide and also other fumes can leak into your home.

 15. Does it mean that I have a gas fireplace if I have a gas log lighter.

 No. But, you can have your masonry fireplace converted to a gas fireplace easily.

 16. Is a chimney necessary to have a gas fireplace?

-Direct Vent gas fireplaces vent directly through a wall or out the roof.
+Direct Vent gas fireplaces vent directly through a wall or also out the roof.
 They do not affect the indoor air quality.

-B-Vent gas fireplace must be vented vertically through either a chimney or out the roof.
+B-Vent gas fireplace must be vented vertically through either a chimney or also out the roof.
 These are not as efficient as Direct Vent Fireplaces.

-Unvented Gas Logs utilize new burner technology and a high burn temperature to keep the carbon monoxide levels down to an acceptable level.
+Unvented Gas Logs utilize new burner technology and also a high burn temperature to keep the carbon monoxide levels down to an acceptable level.